HACManchester/documentation/docs/Workshop_Areas/Lab/biolab-usage-guidelines.md

-# Manchester Hackspace BioLab BioLab Usage Guidelines
+# Manchester Hackspace BioLab Usage Guidelines

 As specified in the [BioLab Rules](biolab-rules.md) the following advice must be followed when working in the lab.